Christmas Tree Slime Recipe

 We love how easy this homemade slime is to make!
 It’s the perfect Christmas slime recipe if you’re looking for something that is not too messy.
 Skip the food coloring if you want to keep hands clean and use large sequins to avoid the mess that glitter sometimes brings.

-Ingredients Needed for the Christmas Tree Slime Recipe
+Ingredients Needed to Make a Christmas Slime Recipe

 – 1 Bottle of Elmer’s Green Glitter Glue (6 oz).
 Do not substitute with any other brand of glue because the ingredients may not be the same and your slime might not work!